Oil regeneration: Regeneration by physicochemical methods

 Physicochemical methods are based on the use of coagulants and adsorbents.
 Coagulants promote the coarsening and precipitation of fine-dispersed asphalt-resinous substances in oil.
 Adsorbents selectively absorb organic and inorganic compounds.
 These methods remove asphalt and resinous compounds, emulsified and dissolved water from oil.
-Absorptive treatment with bleaching clays neutralizes free acid in acid-treated oil, unstable oxidized and sulphurized products as well as traces of sulphonic acid.
+Absorptive treatment with bleaching clays will neutralize free acid in acid-treated oil, unstable oxidized and sulphurized products as well as traces of sulphonic acid.
 In addition, clay treatment leads to higher resistance to oil oxidation at high temperatures and increased colour stability.
 This process is used in clay polishing plants for waste oil re-refining and transformer oil regeneration systems for the reclamation of old transformer oil to as-new condition.

 Regeneration by chemical methods

-Chemical methods of regeneration remove asphalt, silicic, acidic, some hetero-organic compounds and water from oils.
+Chemical methods of regeneration remove asphalt, silicic, acidic, some hetero-organic compounds, and water from oils.
 These methods are based on the interaction of contaminating substances in oil with special reagents introduced into them.
 The compounds formed as a result of these chemical reactions are then easily removed from oil.
 Chemical methods include acid and alkaline refining, drying with calcium sulphate or reduction with metal hydrides.